 This authority – along with relevant content – is the foundation of Google’s search engine.
 Basically, if the websites that link to your website are of low quality, Google will recognize your site as having low authority, and you’ll be low in SERPS (Search Engine Results Pages).

 With link backs having one of the most important hands in SEO, you’ll quickly want to not only build the links pointing to your site, but also the authority of these links.
 There are a few step-by-step strategies around link building that are shared below.
-How effectively you build your link backs will determine how well your website will ultimate do in the SERPS.
+How effectively you build your link backs will determine how well your website will ultimately do in the SERPS.

 Link Building 101: Evaluate the Competition/Acquire Quality Links

 The most effective way to find quality links is to analyze your top competitors through a link back profile.
 The best – and most accurate – tool for this is Majestic (http://majestic.com/).
 Simply visit Majestic.com, and insert the URL you are looking to analyze.